Upcoming Election Dates & Registration Deadlines

 Overseas and Military Voters

 You are a Military or Overseas voter if you are in uniformed services, living overseas OR a spouse or dependent of a uniformed services voter.
 To get registered and vote, you can utilize Overseas Vote Foundation.

 If you have additional questions about elections and voting overseas you can use our state specific elections official directory or contact the Overseas Vote Foundation.

 Poll Worker Information

-In order to be a poll worker in Hawaii:
+In order to be a poll worker in Hawaii, you must:

-- You must be qualified to register to vote in Hawaii
+- Be qualified to register to vote in Hawaii

-- You must be at least 16 years old by June 30th of the election year
+- Be at least 16 years old by June 30th of the election year

 - Party affiliation generally required